-- Migration increasing, with massive economic dislocation: nearly 10% of the population of Bangladesh are expected to have left the country by 2050; by 2020 1.7 million people in the US were displaced by extreme conditions, fire, storms and flooding; globally, over one billion people are at threat of being displaced by 2050. - Increased insurance claims with some properties uninsurable - The abandonment of some areas not just in Africa, but along rivers and coastlines (the Welsh village of Fairbourne is already due to be wiped off the map) - Funding "Loss and Damage" governments, taxing carbon emissions from certain industries - the potential for demands on this fund to escalate dramatically is huge.
+Climate driven migration could be huge: nearly 10% of the population of Bangladesh are expected to have left the country by 2050; by 2020 1.7 million people in the US were displaced by extreme conditions, fire, storms and flooding; globally, over one billion people are at threat of being displaced by 2050.
+In Wales, a coastal community is being abandoned to the sea, as the local council decides it can no longer defend it.